ubergard/rust_playground/README.md

 Will try out features in rust.<br />
 Some code will be relevent for embedded rust.<br />
-Have some experience from embedded C.
+Have some experience from embedded C. <br />

+Some features will be (very) basic.

 ### Testing out the basics atm.
 #### Learned/Repeated so far: